CrazyCloudCraft/minecraft-bashs/.github/SECURITY.md

 We do not support forks or other (malware) downloads exapt for our [github site](https://github.com/CrazyCloudCraft/minecraft-bashs/).

-Please write any security bugs directly to our issues. for direct support contact N1klasse#1486 on discord.
+Please write any security bugs directly to our issues. for direct support contact N1klasse#1486 on discord or our e-mail kontakt@buzcraft.de

 [Here are more informations about privacy policy](https://crazycloudcraft.de/datenschutzerklaerung/)